JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 #### Choose Notes Source

 You can either provide a local html file.
 In this case click the option and than press `Continue`.
-After that a file explorer window is shown where you can
+After that a file explorer window is shown where you can either provide a local file throw the file explorer window (will be shown after Dubleclicking the _Local File_ option).

-Or give a link of a Notion page into the text field next to the Notion page option.
+Or give a link of a Notion page into the text field next to the Notion page option (will be shown after clicking the option).
 Note that the page must be at the time of Creation PUBLIC.
 In case of problems consult this paragraph: [Troubleshooting](#troubleshooting).

 Press `Continue` to move on to the next step.